 Where to Go Next

 Salta is the largest city in Northwest Argentina, but outside of having a beautiful square, there is not much to do.
 We don’t recommend staying more than 1-2 days there.
 However, due to it’s size, it is a transportation hub for the region.
-You will need to return to Salta to visit the colorful mountain and vast salt flats near Tilcara even farther north!
+You will need to return to Salta to visit the colorful mountains and vast salt flats near Tilcara even farther north!

 Tafi del Valle